syedahmedw/cloud-peek/README.md

 A clean and responsive weather app powered by Open-Weather API.
 # 🌦 Weather App

-You can take a look at this using the below given link. https://syedahmedw.github.io/cloud-peek
+You can take a look at my app using the below given link. https://syedahmedw.github.io/cloud-peek

 This is a little weather app I built using **HTML, CSS, and JavaScript**.